Benedictteo05/OSA_notes/UX Design/UPlay.md

-**What are some of your interests and hobbies?**
+**What are some of your interests and hobbies?** play video games, watch youtube or twitch.

 **What apps or website do you use most often?**
+- familiar is important, lazy to learn other apps/ website

 **Do you use any apps/websites to book recreational activities**
+- doesn't go outside that much. mostly stay at home

 **Contextual inquiry**